Ashok-Varma/SqliteManager/README.md

 ## Features

+* Add, Update and Delete entries from tables in UI (no sql).
 * Check all the table entries in your database with preferred sort order
 * Do custom queries on your database and results are displayed in UI

 ## Download